By DAVID FERGUSON

 The Scottish Government is expected to provide further Covid-19 relief funding to local authorities, but this will not be ring-fenced for sport, leisure and culture.

-The impact will be felt hardest in the most deprived communities where footfall and/or membership fees are not as high as in more affluent areas, with community clubs, swimming lessons and a huge variety of social and mental health, and social prescribing activity at risk of disappearing altogether.
+The impact may hit the most deprived communities greatest, where usage is high but facility income is much lower than in affluent areas, but few are likely to escape with children’s and old people’s clubs, swimming lessons, casual community sport and a wide variety of social and mental health, and social prescribing activity at risk of disappearing altogether.

 “Public leisure centres are at the heart of communities – they are places where communities connect and they serve all age ranges and abilities, from parents with babies, through to sports clubs, walking groups and gentle exercise classes for the less fit.”